ZoopEcoEvo/spatiotemp_genomics/Output/Reports/report.md

 site.
 Interestingly, these estimates diverge from the results of previous common garden experiments, which showed the strongest plasticity in high latitude sites.
 Here, acclimation appears to peak in mid-latitudes, and decrease at both high and low latitude sites.
+This suggests factors may constrain acclimation capacity in natural populations (e.g. food availability, environmental variation, pathogens, etc.).

 ``` r
 coefficients(ctmax.model)$site %>%